Guru-raghav3245/mi_card/README.md

 # mi_card

-This project is basically a personal digital business card It is a replacement for your default conacts app, but also helping you to add other info about the person you might forget.
+This project is basically a personal digital business card It is a replacement for your default contacts app, but also helping you to add other info about the person you might forget.

 ### This project is created by a person who was just exposed to flutter, so please don't expect much.